HFHT/ItemLoader/README.md

 # Item Loader

-Need to reset after submit and barcode print is done.
+xNeed to reset after submit and barcode print is done.
 For now, use browser refresh.

-Add custom product, price, and seo
+xAdd custom product, price, and seo

 xAdd a barcode reprint function